-Further to the materiality analysis performed in 2019, Ipsen decided to structure its NFS based on the United Nations Sustainable Development Goals (UN SDGs) reflecting the importance for the Company of the commitment taken for the first time in 2012.
+The Non-Financial Statement is based on the United Nations Sustainable Development Goals (UN SDGs) evidencing the importance for the Company of the commitment taken for the first time in 2012.

-An analysis led in 2020 led to the conclusion that the materiality analysis performed in 2019 is still valid.
+An analysis performed in 2021 led to the conclusion that the materiality analysis performed in 2019 is still valid.

-The table below shows the results of the analysis with 13 CSR main risks selected and classified into four categories.
+The table below shows the results of the analysis with 13 main CSR risks selected and classified into four categories.